 Rehearsals are every Monday evening from 6:00 PM to 8:30 PM at Lone Star College Montgomery Campus.

 - Attendance is expected at all rehearsals and of course the major concerts.
 Missed rehearsal must be accompanied by a note from the parents the following week.
+Excessive absences are not acceptable as every player is important.
+If you feel you cannot make all the rehearsals and concerts, please consider how this affects the others in W.A.Y.S.

 - Concert attire will be black button down shirt and black dress pants for young men.
 Women may chose similar attire such as a black blouse and loose fitting pants or choice the traditional long black concert dress.